 There is no comprehensive permit that covers all aspects of large projects, including mines.
 An applicant may have to consider the requirements of several regulatory agencies.
 Each agency may regulate only the specific activities based on authority granted by Congress, the Legislature or county commission.
 To start construction, the applicant must have all necessary federal, state and local approvals.

-The Mining and Mitigation Program reviews applications for Environmental Resource Permits (ERP).
+The Mining and Mitigation Program reviews applications for Environmental Resource Permits (ERP) and State 404 Permits.
 Activities that typically require an ERP include dredging and filling located in, on or over wetlands or other surface waters, as well as the construction of structures.
 The permit governs the construction, alteration, operation, maintenance, repair, abandonment, and removal of stormwater management systems, including dams, impoundments, reservoirs and appurtenant works.
 The rules used to implement the ERP are authorized under Chapter 373, F.S.
 Chapter 62-330, F.A.C., the Applicant's Handbook, Volume I, and Applicant's Handbook, Volume II, outline the standards and criteria for ERPs.
 ERPs are also subject to Chapter 403, F.S., which governs activities that may pollute ground or surface waters, including wetlands.
 The forms used for the ERP program and filing instructions may be obtained online.
 The state of Florida utilizes a joint application for the ERP and State 404 permitting programs.
 For more information regarding the 404 permitting program, please see the State 404 Program page, Chapter 62-331, F.A.C., and the 404 Applicant's Handbook.

 For mines and borrow pits in the Northwest Florida Water Management District only.
 After Oct.
 1, 2007, new mines and borrow pits must obtain an ERP prior to starting construction or land clearing activities.
 A mine or borrow pit existing prior to Oct.
 1, 2007, may continue to be mined deeper within the area prepared for excavation prior to Oct.
 1, 2007, without an ERP.
 Land prepared for excavation includes lands intended for immediate excavation and may involve preparation such as land clearing, root raking, removal of top soil, etc. An ERP is required prior to expansion of an existing mine or borrow pit that requires additional land preparation for excavation.